- “Move ahead in time to when you have an accident.”

 - Are you supporting the purpose and efforts gained in past lives or disregarding the growth, talents, and accomplishments you worked hard to achieve in previous experiences?

-- Are you integrating those aspects of you and your previous experience into a cohesive and actualized Being today?
+- Are you integrating those aspects of yourself and your previous experience into a cohesive, actualized Being today?

 Awareness and integration of as many aspects of the Self as possible are vital for the most rapid advancement of soul and purpose.